srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ```

-### Set a cell's Input
+### Set Cell Inputs

-First, we need to set the cell's input to match the current image's pixels.
+First, we need to set the cell's inputs to match the current image's pixels.
 I.e. our cell's input values should be the same 724 long sequence of 0s and 1s as the images's pixels.
-For simplicity I'll only consider whether a pixel is ON or OFF, i.e. 0 or 1, and neglect a pixel's density.

 ```c
 void setCellInput(Cell *c, MNIST_Image *img){